starbeamjs/starbeam/README.md

 functions, classes, getters, methods, and collections around it as ordinary JavaScript.

+Reactive objects and collections keep their JavaScript and TypeScript surface: a reactive `Map<K, V>` is still a `Map<K, V>`, and a reactive object is still typed as the object you passed in.

 Your public model can look like your app:

 - `cart.totalCents`